 AP Courses: York offers AP level courses in all departments.
 Students take AP exams during the first two weeks in May to measure mastery of college-level work.
-AP exam fees are \$95.00 per exam.
+AP exam fees are posted on the College Board website at apstudent.collegeboard.org/takingtheexam/examfees, and are typically around \$95 per exam.
 Colleges and Universities determine when and under what circumstances credit is awarded.
 Students should check specific college websites to understand these unique circumstances.
 See the chapter on TESTING for further information.